jaliagag/21_linux/puppet/README.md

 ![012](./assets/p012.png)

-**types** are used to set the desired state of the system (what state should services should be). set like core types.
+**types** are used to set the desired state of the system (what state services should be). set like core types.

 1. `sudo puppet module generate <moduleName>`
 2. code a manifest